aloofy92/css-interview/README.md

 ## Instructions

-* Start off by forking this repository
+* For this project, you will not be forking this repository.
+Instead, you will build on your 'html-interview' project.
-* Add a new file called `styles.css`
+* Add a new file called `styles.css` to your html-interview project on your local machine
 * Go to your HTML and add a line of code to import your new CSS file
 * Finally, edit `styles.css` to style the page in the following ways
   * Add a blue border to each `<div>` element